DeveloperNuel/SendIT/README.md

 # SendIT
     SendIT is a courier service that helps users deliver parcels to different destinations, and it provides courier quotes based on weight categories.
-It uses the popular JavaScript runtime environment, >NodeJs and runs express at the backend.
-All codes are written in >ES6 syntax and transpiled using the BabelCLI to a preset ES2015.
+It uses the popular JavaScript runtime environment, `NodeJs` and runs express at the backend.
+All codes are written in `ES6` syntax and transpiled using the `BabelCLI to a preset ES2015`.
 ## UI without any Framework
   - HTML
   - CSS